-First, a content analysis of the New York Times and the USA Today suggests that there were no other events that occurred on January 6, 2021 that could plausibly have had a significant effect on political party identification (see Appendix B).
+First, while it is natural to be concerned about other events that occurred on January 6, 2021 that could also possibly affect party alliances I conduct content analyses of the New York Times and the USA Today and find that there were no other events that occurred on January 6, 2021 that could plausibly have had a major effect on political party identification (see Appendix B).

-Second, while I naturally cannot exclude the possibility that the January 6 insurrection triggered some other, perhaps currently unknown, voter reaction that has also affected Republican Party support besides democratic backsliding concerns, the data does suggest that this is unlikely to be the case.
+Second, while I naturally cannot exclude with absolute certainty that the January 6 insurrection triggered some other, perhaps currently unknown, voter reaction that has also affected Republican Party support besides concerns surrounding Donald Trump's anti-democratic behavior, the data does suggest that this is unlikely to be the case.
 This is because respondents in the treatment group are not more likely to express dissatisfaction towards other issues that could in theory be linked to the January 6 insurrection, such as crime and violence (OLS coefficient: 0.000; P-value: 0.994), moral and ethical climate (OLS coefficient: 0.014; P-value: 0.683), respect for others (OLS coefficient: -0.003; P-value: 0.876), and race relations (OLS coefficient: 0.021; P-value: 0.686).